-Therefore, our setups will focus on stacking these specializations, while bringing as many other unique buffs from other classes and specs as possible.
+Therefore, our setups focused on stacking these specializations, while bringing as many other unique buffs from other classes and specs as possible.

-If you are interested in learning more about the ups and downs of each class and specialization in TBC Classic, check the links below:
+If you are interested in learning more about the ups and downs of each class and specialization in Wrath Classic, check the links below:

 25-man Logic and Notes

 Starting with the role setup, we want to have around 30 main raiders, split as follows: